timeworn/angular-calendar-update/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: "\U0001F41BBug report"
-about: Please search Github for a similar issue or PR before submitting
+about: Please search github for a similar issue or PR before submitting

 ---

 <!---